 - 2. The above offices are leased facilities.
 What these buildings contain are mostly furnishings. - 3.
 The numbers of employees are those of staff members working at these offices.
 They do not include engineers assigned to client companies. - 4.
-Other than the above, we own land containing unutilized assets that is worth JPY 43,941 thousand (733 m2 in Kamigori, Ako District, Hyogo Prefecture; 1,631 m2 in Sasayama City, Hyogo Prefecture; 550 m2 in Kita Ward, Kobe City; and 168.23 m2 in Amagasaki City, Hyogo Prefecture). - 5.
+Other than the above, we own land containing unutilized assets that is worth JPY 25,685 thousand (733 m2 in Kamigori, Ako District, Hyogo Prefecture; 1,631 m2 in Sasayama City, Hyogo Prefecture; 550 m2 in Kita Ward, Kobe City). - 5.
 "Others" in the carrying amount are leasehold and guarantee deposits. - 6.
 Other than the above, major facilities leased from others are as shown in the table below.